Dolichosaurus

 Dolichosaurus (meaning "long lizard") is an extinct genus of marine squamate of the Upper Cretaceous Cenomanian chalk deposits of England.
+It was described and named by Owen in 1850.
 It is a member of the family Dolichosauridae.
 It was a small reptile measuring 0.5–1 m long.
 It had an elongate neck resulting from an increased number of cervical vertebrae.